LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/GettingStarted.md

     * If Chat in the drop down select  - Value > 1.

-    * If Messaging Max No of Live Chats -> **No Chats and Max No of Messaging Converversations to Custom Setting and enter a value greater than 0**
+    * If Messaging Max No of Live Chats -> **No Chats and Max No of Messaging Conversations to Custom Setting and enter a value greater than 0**

 5. Find api key name in bot user profile